UCL/elastodynamics-uc/README.md

 We recommend the first option as it is quick and convenient.
 The second option provides higher flexibility but may be more complicated.
 Please contact <j.preuss@ucl.ac.uk> if problems occur.

+The instructions for running the image are geared towards users who have access to a Unix like environment with a `bash` shell.
+Windows users may use Linux subsystems or tools like [Git BASH](https://gitforwindows.org/) or [MobaXterm](https://mobaxterm.mobatek.net/) to run these commands.

 ## Pulling the docker image from Docker Hub
 * Please install the `docker` platform for your distribution as described [here](https://docs.docker.com/get-docker/).